muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T12)
+- Fix: resolved multiple UI issues due to recent API changes.
+- Fix: resolved an issue with invert settinmg on vjoyremap not observed due to API change.
+- Fix: Action and container list incompatible with current input no longer displayed (this was suspended a while back as new devices that can change their input types were introduced)
+- Improved: OSC inputs functional with Vjoyremap repeaters.

 ### (m76T11B)
 - Fix: (WIP) import remap would load empty devices if more than one mapping was selected due to empty nodes duplicated in the XML profile data.
 - Fix: After a remap, UI would show disconnected device as connected.